knthomas/sergestid-eyes/README.md

-# shrimp-eyes
+# sergestid-eyes
-Collab on eye scaling and relative eye size in deep-sea crustraceans
+Code to reproduce analyses and figures in "Ecological predictors and functional implications of eye size in deep-sea shrimps" (in review at Frontiers in Ecology and Evolution)